Sole Trader, Partnership, LLP or Limited Company

 The partners in a general partnership are all joint and severally liable for partnership debts, although this does not apply to personal tax bills based on partnership profits.

-It is advisable to have a partnership agreement to document the business arrangement between the partners, including how profits will be shared and how partners will join and leave the partnership.
 Even a husband and wife partnership should have a written partnership agreement.
 It intends to demonstrate the Revenue.
 That, all parties engage fully in the company and have the right to share the profits.

 Limited Company